DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 ### Edgescan

-Import Edgescan vulnerabilities in JSON format.

-### Edgescan API Import

-Import findings from the Edgescan API - no file required.
+Import Edgescan vulnerabilities by JSON file or API - no file required.

 Follow these steps to setup API importing: